xregistry/spec/core/spec.md

 Percent-encoding SHOULD be performed using upper-case for values A-F, but decoding MUST accept lower-case values.

-When performing percent-decoding, values that have been unncessarily percent-encoded MUST be accepted, but encoded byte sequences which are invalid in UTF-8 MUST be rejected.
+When performing percent-decoding, values that have been unnecessarily percent-encoded MUST be accepted, but encoded byte sequences which are invalid in UTF-8 MUST be rejected.
 (For example, "%C0%A0" is an overlong encoding of U+0020, and MUST be rejected.)